 - Cyrus from Spill, earning him the nickname The PUNisher

-- Everyone in Holy Musical Batman! loves a good pun but Sweet Tooth takes it Up to Eleven at every opportunity.
+- Everyone in Holy Musical B@man!! loves a good pun but Sweet Tooth takes it Up to Eleven at every opportunity.
 He, literally, has a prop for every pun too.

 - Knife Man Guy from The Adventures of Riot Shield Man and Knife Man...Guy.
 And how.
 Practically everything he says is a knife pun.
 All of them are cringe-worthy, but the shear amount he can knife out is admirable, even if some of them are obskewer.

-- Numbuh Two in Codename: Kids Next Door.
+- Numbuh Two in Codename: Kids Next Door loves puns, though his teammates don't think the same way.

 - Flash's status as one of these is lampshaded in the Justice League Unlimited episode Dead Reckoning, after the team reverses a transformation that had turned them into monkeys.